 In another study, the cholesterol-lowering effects of coconut water were found to be similar to lovastatin, an OTC drug (10).
 Though the amount of coconut water used in the study is too much for normal human consumption, the findings are promising.

 Tender coconut water can also reduce hypertension.
-It achieves this by improving antioxidant status and insulin sensitivity (11).
+It achieves this by improving antioxidant status and insulin sensitivityi XA term that refers to how well your body cells respond to the effects of the hormone insulin.
+(11).

 3. May Enhance Digestive Health

 The high fiber in the water can offer laxative effects.
 Coconut water is also a natural diuretic (12).